Unequaled expertise, respect, achievement

 EXECUTIVE DIRECTOR FRED TIMPNER

-ASSISTANT EXECUTIVE DIRECTOR JERALD JAMES
+DIRECTOR JERALD JAMES

 LABOR RELATIONS SPECIALIST GREGG ALLEN

-Gregg Allen retired as a Waterford Township Police Detective in July 2022 after 21 years of service.
-The last two years he held the position of Local Union President.
-Prior to that, he was Secretary for 2 years and Union Trustee for 5 years, with experience in negotiations, grievances and discipline matters.
-He served as a Patrol Officer, Field Training Officer, Accident Investigator, Honor Guard member and investigated suspicious fires, working with Waterford Township Fire Department to bring criminals to prosecution.
-He also worked for Oakland County Sheriff’s Department Auto Theft Unit for 3 years.
-Gregg is a Paid-on-Call (POC) Firefighter with North Oakland County Fire Authority, protecting his hometown of Holly the past 12 years.
-A former POC Sergeant for 3 years, he represented North Oakland County Firefighters Association members as Executive Board Sergeant At Arms and Secretary for one term each.
-Through the Association he’s helped with many local fundraisers for area children.
-A MAP member nearly his entire public safety career, he served as a Grosse Pointe Park Public Safety Officer for 7 years prior to his career at Waterford.
-Gregg began representing MAP members as a Local Union Trustee in Grosse Pointe Park.
-He’s a graduate of Wayne County Regional Police Academy and Detroit Fire Academy with Firefighter I and II and Company Officer I and II certifications and a Hazardous Materials Operation certificate.
-The licensed EMT was a Walled Lake POC Firefighter from 1987 to 1995, serving as Team Leader, the equivalent of a Lieutenant, his last 3 years with the department.
-Gregg has an associate’s degree in Criminal Justice from Oakland Community College and a bachelor’s degree in Public Administration from Colorado State University.
+IMG 5066GreggAllenHeadshot4Gregg Allen retired as a Waterford Township Police Detective in July 2022 after 21 years of service.
+The last 2 years he held the position of Local Union President.
+Prior to that, he was Secretary for 2 years and Union Trustee for several years, with experience in negotiations, grievances and discipline matters.
+He served as a Patrol Officer, Field Training Officer, Accident Investigator and an Honor Guard member.
+He worked for Oakland County Sheriff’s Department Auto Theft Unit for 3 years and investigated suspicious fires, working with Waterford Township Fire Department to bring criminals to prosecution.
+Allen is a Paid-on-Call (POC) Firefighter with North Oakland County Fire Authority, protecting his hometown of Holly since 2010.
+A former POC Sergeant for 3 years, he also represented North Oakland County Firefighters Association members as an Executive Board Sergeant At Arms and Secretary for one term each.
+Through the Association, he’s helped with many local fundraisers for area children.
+A MAP member nearly his entire public safety career, he served as a Grosse Pointe Park Public Safety Officer for 7 years prior to joining Waterford Township PD.
+Allen began representing MAP members as a Local Union Trustee in Grosse Pointe Park.
+He’s a graduate of Wayne County Regional Police Academy and Detroit Fire Academy with Firefighter I and II, Company Officer I and II, and Hazardous Materials Operations certifications.
+The licensed EMT was a Walled Lake POC Firefighter from 1987 to 1995, serving as Team Leader, the equivalent of a Lieutenant, during his last 3 years with the department.
+Allen has an associate’s degree in Criminal Justice from Oakland Community College and a bachelor’s degree in Public Administration from Colorado State University.

 LABOR RELATIONS SPECIALIST CHRIS BELLING